bopjesvla/sand/README.md

 - Variables, atoms, integers, floats, lists, anonymous functions and anonymous function calls
 - Binary strings smaller than 64 bytes
 - These macros: `case ^ |> if in`
-- The recursion macro `r`, shown in the examples above, which enables recursion in anonymous functions
+- The recursion macro `r`, which enables recursion in anonymous functions
+- Bracket indexing on maps and keyword lists: `map[key]`

 ## Resource Management